Sanjuhm/packet_capture_task/README_DNS_TCP_ICMPv6.md

 ---

-## 📂 Output Files
-- **network_capture.pcap** – Exported packet capture file.

----

 ## 📜 Conclusion
 Using Wireshark, I successfully captured live network traffic, identified **DNS**, **TCP**, and **ICMPv6** protocols, and analyzed their packet details.
 This exercise demonstrated how different protocols operate within the network stack, including both IPv4 and IPv6 traffic analysis.

 ---

-✅ **Note:**
-Replace the image paths like `images/install.png` with your actual screenshot filenames when you upload them to your repository.